google/applied-machine-learning-intensive/v2/xx_misc/dimensionality_reduction/slides.md

 This lesson is about dimensionality reduction.

 This class is largely focused on prediction models and algorithms.
 Dimensionality reduction is not a prediction algorithm, but is a very important preprocessing algorithm.
-Dimensionality reduction is often performed on a datset before building a prediction model, such as logistic regression.
+Dimensionality reduction is often performed on a dataset before building a prediction model, such as logistic regression.

 -->